The Daily Lifestyle Syndrome

 I should be crippled with missing fingers and a steel plate in my skull.
 Or how about squished in a crumpled tomb of steel or teeth driven though my eyeballs.
-A bullet in my head would have been possible hunting with careless comrades.
+A bullet in my head would have been another possibility while hunting with careless comrades.

-Now I spend days remodeling my house, doing yard work, fixing stuff, and writing; mostly writing.
-I am using this website to do 2 things:
+Now I spend days remodeling my house, doing yard work, fixing stuff, and writing.
+Mostly writing about anything that interests me.
+With that said, I am using this website for that venue.

-First, I want to share what I have learned with my readers like you, and add my insights to specific issues along the way.
-I like to include humorous stories or near death episodes that depart from a run-of-the-mill type weblog.
-I am learning how to write, cook, run a web site, and live in the country on a budget.
+First of all, I want to share what I have learned with my readers like you, and add my insights to specific issues along the way.
+I like to include humorous stories or death defying episodes that depart from the boring norm of typical weblog writing.
+In the process, I am learning how to disseminate the details interesting adventures, cook iconic meals, run a website, survive a catastrophic storm, remodel a vacant house, and live the country lifestyle on a budget.

 Other goals are to be a better husband, father, brother, and person.
-When I see or hear something I don’t like, I have learned to shut up.
-Instead of lectures, I have found ways to allow the other person to talk and share their views.
-In short, I have taught myself how to learn.
+When I see or hear something I don’t like, I have learned to shut my mouth and say nothing.
+Instead of foisting the lecturing syndrome on someone in my company, I have found ways to allow the other person to talk and share their views.

-Second, I want to write a novel or two.
+As a secondary endeavor, I want to write a novel or two.
 Create characters in a story and become part of their lives while building a plot of intrigue with an interplay of romance to round out the scenarios captured between the pages.
-That may seem hard for someone like me, but I happen to like movies built around two or more people that are at odds with one another, then fall in love.
-Add a mysterious or difficult background to the story, and I am transfixed.
+That could be a difficult task for someone like me, but I happen to like movies built around two or more people that are at odds with one another, then fall in love.
+Add a mysterious or difficult scenario to the story, and I am transfixed.